IB-homogeneous graphs: Represented Monomorphisms

-The purpose of this section is to introduce the notion of a \emph{represented morphism} and rephrase the definition of IB-homogeneity in terms of sets of represented monomorphisms.
+In this section we will give an alternative characterization of IB-homogeneity in terms of a family of monomorphisms with finite domain which we call \emph{represented monomorphisms} (the formal definition will be given later).

 We will need some notation and conventions.
-Recall that the age of a relational $L$-structure $M$ is the class $\age{M}$ of all finite $L$-structures that embed into $M$.
-In this work, we will think of the age of $M$ as containing only one representative from each isomorphism type of $L$-structures embeddable into $M$.
-There is no real loss in this approach, and it has the salubrious effect of transforming all statements about the proper class $\age{M}$ into statements about a countable set.
+First, we clarify that all graphs in this paper are countable, undirected, and loopless.
+The age of a relational $L$-structure $M$ is usually defined as the class $\age{M}$ of all finite $L$-structures that embed into $M$.
+In this work, we will think of the age of $M$ as containing only one representative from each isomorphism type of finite structures embeddable into $M$.
+There is no real loss in this approach, and it has the salubrious effect of transforming statements about the proper class $\age{M}$ into statements about a countable set.
+The unique element of the age isomorphic to a finite induced substructure of $M$ will be denoted by the same letter as the substructure, but in Gothic typeface.

 \begin{notation}~ \begin{enumerate} \item{We will use $A\sqsubset M$ to indicate that $A$ is a finite subset of $M$.
-We identify a finite subset of $M$ with the induced substructure on it.} \item{The edge relation in a graph will be denoted by $\sim$.} \item{We will denote the restriction of a function $F$ to a subset $X$ of its domain by $F_X$ instead of the more usual $F\restriction{X}$.} \item{The left inverse of an injective function $g$ will be denoted by $\overline{g}$.
-We reserve the notation $g^{-1}$ for two-sided inverses.} \item{We will use Gothic letters for the elements of $\age{M}$.
-If $A\sqsubset M$, then $\isotp{A}$ is the unique element of $\age{M}$ isomorphic to $A$.} \item{$\bim{G}$ is the bimorphism monoid of $G$.} \end{enumerate} \end{notation}
+We identify $A\sqsubset M$ with the substructure induced on it.} \item{The edge relation in a graph will be denoted by $\sim$.
+All graphs in this paper are simple and undirected.} \item{A \emph{nonedge} in a graph $G$ is a pair of distinct vertices $x,y\in G$ with $x\not\sim y$.} \item{We will denote the restriction of a function $F$ to a subset $X$ of its domain by $F_X$, or $F\upharpoonright X$ when other subindices are present.} \item{The left inverse of an injective function $g$ will be denoted by $\overline{g}$.
+We reserve the notation $g^{-1}$ for two-sided inverses.} \item{If $A\sqsubset M$, then $\isotp{A}$ is the unique element of $\age{M}$ isomorphic to $A$.} \item{$\bim{M}$ is the bimorphism monoid of $M$.} \end{enumerate} \end{notation}

-Throughout the paper, we will use the phrase \emph{local morphism} (or homomorphism, monomorphism, etc.) to refer to a morphism whose domain is a finite induced substructure of the ambient $L$-structure.

-When compared with other morphism-extension classes, the six classes marked in bold in Figure \ref{fig:ctblestrs} have a mismatch between the type of local homomorphism and the type of endomorphism.
+We reserve the name \emph{bimorphism} for bijective homomorphisms in which the domain and image are the same graph.
+When this condition is not met, we speak of \emph{bijective homomorphisms}.